-Managing construction and development in and around New Hampshire’s lakes, rivers, ponds and seacoast.
+Managing construction and development in and around New Hampshire’s lakes, rivers, ponds and Seacoast.

-- Constructing or modifying the footprint of houses, patios, decks, driveways, and other structures within the protected shoreland.
+- Constructing or modifying the footprint of houses, patios, decks, driveways and other structures (within the protected shoreland).

-- Installing docks, boathouses, jet ski lifts, and breakwaters.
+- Installing docks, boathouses, jet ski lifts and breakwaters.

-- Filling and excavating shorelines for stabilization.
+- Filling and excavating shorelines (for stabilization).

-- Removing vegetation in proximity to public waters.
+- Removing vegetation near public waters.